 A problem-reducing essay is often referred to as a problem-solving (or problem-solution) essay.
-While these terms are interchangeable, the term problem-reducing is generally preferred since many problems cannot be completely solved but can often be reduced.
-Thus, the goal of a problem-reducing essay isn’t to find the perfect solution for a particular problem, but instead the goal is to find the best solution.
+While these terms are interchangeable, the term problem-reducing is generally preferred because many problems cannot be completely solved, but they can often be reduced.
+Thus, the goal of a problem-reducing essay isn’t to find the perfect solution for a particular problem, but instead to find the best solution.

 Topic selection is particularly important when writing a problem-reducing essay.
-As a writer, your goal is to find a topic that is big enough to impact others, but isn’t so big that it cannot be successfully managed with a few pages of writing.
-For instance, your personal lack of spending money is too narrow of a topic since it does not impact others, and global poverty is too big and complex of an issue to successfully manage.
+As a writer, your goal is to find a topic that is big enough to affect others but isn’t so big that it cannot be successfully managed with a few pages of writing.
+For instance, your personal lack of spending money is a too-narrow topic because it does not impact others.
+Global poverty is too big and complex of an issue to successfully manage.
 It is also important to avoid issues that have obvious solutions.

-Before a problem can be solved or reduced, it must first be demonstrated that the problem actually exists.
-Additionally, it is often important to evaluate several possible solutions and show why one particular solution is the best.
-Therefore, a problem-reducing essay generally follows the following format:
+Before a problem can be solved or reduced, you must first demonstrate the problem actually exists.
+Additionally, it is often important to evaluate several possible solutions and show why a particular one is best.
+Therefore, a problem-reducing essay generally follows the following format,

 It is also important to be honest about the ideal solution that is presented.
-In other words, don't hesitate to point out some of the drawbacks that come with this particular solution.
-Just be sure to show how even with these problems, it is still a better solution than others.
+Don't hesitate to point out some of the drawbacks that come with this particular solution.
+Just be sure to show how even with these problems; it is still a better solution than others.
 Remember, the solution is often the best one, not the perfect one.